raditya1117/HoneyBadger/fastapi-testing/article.md

 ### HTTP Exception

 HTTP exceptions do not occur in a FastAPI application.
 These are built-in FastAPI exceptions that we can use to manually raise exceptions and send error responses with standard HTTP status codes.
-When we raise an HTTP exception, FastAPI automatially handles the exception and returns the content in the `detail` parameter of the HTTPException constructor as the API response.
+When we raise an HTTP exception, FastAPI automatically handles the exception and returns the content in the `detail` parameter of the HTTPException constructor as the API response.

-For instance, we have raised an HTTP exception in our FastAPI app when the requested operation in the API call is other than add, subtract, multiply, and divide.
+For instance, we have raised an HTTP exception in our FastAPI app when the requested operation in the API call is not one of the supported operations: add, subtract, multiply, or divide.
 Hence, if we pass `write` as an input to the operation field, the calculator app raises the HTTP exception.

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "write", "num1":10, "num2": 10}'